Friday, December 26, 2014

 What is new?

-Despite all their resources in patents and real estate, large companies realize they can not tackle the challenges of the eco system alone.
+Despite all their resources in patents and real estate, large companies realize they cannot tackle the challenges of the eco system alone.

 They need to tap into young, entrepreneurial companies filled with restless minds, and passionate innovators.